Olson’s deep homer helps A’s rally late to beat Royals 2-1

 TRAINER’S ROOM

 Athletics: RHP Mike Fiers underwent an MRI exam for nerve irritation in his hand, and then threw a bullpen session.
 He is scheduled to make his next start, likely one of this weekend’s games against Texas.
-Fiers left his start Saturday in the second inning because of numbness. … Manager Bob Melvin was a late arrival after receiving another round of injections in his troublesome neck. … OF Ramon Laureano had a night off from starting after playing four of the previous five games, though he came in late.
+Fiers left his start Saturday in the second inning because of numbness. … Melvin was a late arrival after receiving another round of injections in his troublesome neck. … OF Ramon Laureano had a night off from starting after playing four of the previous five games, though he came in late.
 Laureano was activated from the injured list Sept.
 6 after missing 32 games with a stress reaction in his lower right leg and Melvin is being careful to not overextend him.

 UP NEXT